mystor/git-revise/docs/man.rst

 .. option:: -c, --cut

-   Interactively select hunks from <target>.
+   Interactively select hunks from <target>, optionally limited by <pathspec>.
    The chosen hunks are split into a second commit immediately after the target.

    After splitting is complete, both commits' messages are edited.